Stop overpaying for things you can get for free!

 There’s something ironic about spending money for a budgeting software.
 While great tools such as YNAB exist, why should you pay upwards of 70 bucks for a software of which features you cannot thoroughly enjoy?
 YNAB is popular because of its integration with US & Canadian banks, accounts you probably do not have.

 Download Seedly instead.
-Seedly allows integration with major retail banks in Singapore, and simplifies budgeting for you.
+Seedly allows integration with major retail banks in Singapore and simplifies budgeting for you on mobile.

 Why spend a fortune on buying a pet when you can easily adopt one from the SPCA or other animal shelters?
 Sometimes when you purchase a pet, you may also indirectly contribute to the trafficking of animals.
 Especially on popular or hard to find breeds.
 Adopt instead, and not only do you save some money, but you also get to save a life!